CostaValerio/ODB-EnvSync/README.md

 - Nightly capture job: `OEI_ENV_SYNC_CAPTURE_JOB` scans `oei_env_sync_capture_targets` and runs `p_capture_schema` at 02:00 daily.
 Populate targets:
   - `insert into oei_env_sync_capture_targets(schema_name) values ('MY_SCHEMA'); commit;`
 - APEX authorization schemes (when APEX installer is enabled): two schemes are created — "Can Capture" and "Can Release" — driven by DB roles `OEI_ENV_CAPTURE_ROLE` and `OEI_ENV_RELEASE_ROLE`.
 Assign these schemes to pages or buttons as desired.
+## Uninstall

+Run the main uninstall script from the project root:

+  @uninstall_all.sql

+This removes the scheduler job, audit trigger/helpers, package, and all related tables.
+The APEX page removal is included as a commented section; uncomment and set `WORKSPACE` and `APP_ID` if you want to drop the pages too.
+## Tests (utPLSQL)

+Unit tests are provided using utPLSQL.
+Install utPLSQL in your database (see its documentation), then run:

+  @sql/tests/ut/oei_env_sync_capture_pkg_test.pks
+  @sql/tests/ut/oei_env_sync_capture_pkg_test.pkb
+  begin ut.run('oei.envsync'); end; /

+The suite validates DDL normalization and hashing and includes a smoke test for the DIFF API.
+If utPLSQL is not available, you can skip this step.

+## Samples

+- Create demo objects and sample data:

+  @samples/demo_schema.sql

+- A sample snapshot JSON is available at `samples/snapshots/dev_sample.json`.
+You can upload its content in the APEX Upload Snapshot page or insert it directly into `OEI_ENV_SYNC_SNAPSHOTS`.

+## Style

+See `sql/STYLE.md` for SQL/PLSQL conventions used in this project.